omoladeodetara/interzept-browser-extension/docs/chrome-web-store-compliance.md

 - [ ] **User activity**
   - *For example: network monitoring, clicks, mouse position, recording of scrolling movements or keyboard keys*

-- [ ] **Website Content**
+- [x] **Website Content**
   - *For example: text, images, sounds, videos or hyperlinks*
+  - **Justification:** The extension processes HTTP request URLs and response data to apply user-configured interception rules.
+This processing happens locally for the sole purpose of modifying API responses for testing and debugging.

+#### Additional Data Handling:
+**User Configuration Data:** The extension stores user-created interception rules, mock response configurations, and settings using Chrome's sync storage.
+This data includes:
+- Custom interception rules and patterns
+- Mock API response data and headers
+- Extension preferences and settings
+- Rule enable/disable states

+This data is stored locally and synced via Chrome's infrastructure - never transmitted to external servers.

 #### Required Certifications:
-- [ ] I do not sell or transfer user data to third parties outside of approved use cases.
+- [x] I do not sell or transfer user data to third parties outside of approved use cases.
-- [ ] I do not use or transfer user data for purposes unrelated to the core functionality of my article.
+- [x] I do not use or transfer user data for purposes unrelated to the core functionality of my article.
-- [ ] I do not use or transfer user data to determine creditworthiness or for lending purposes.
+- [x] I do not use or transfer user data to determine creditworthiness or for lending purposes.

 > **Note:** You must check all three boxes to comply with our Developer Program Rules